 From the covariance matrix ∑∑, we find a matrix WW by ∑∑ to convert the input XX to Y=WXY=WX.
 The purpose of whitening is to change the feature distribution from the left to the right one.

-This sounds complicated but can be done by numpy linear algebra library
+This sounds complicated, but can be done by Numpy linear algebra library

 Image data usually require 0 centered but does not require whitening.